Conduct and Ethics Directors

 City will investigate any matter so reported and, upon a determination by its Audit Committee that a violation has occurred, will take appropriate disciplinary and corrective action, up to and including termination.
 City forbids retaliation against employees, executive officers or directors who report violations of this Code of Business Conduct and Ethics in good faith (except for any disciplinary action as determined above for self reported violations).

-Whenever you have a question as to whether this Code is applicable to a particular situation, employees are encouraged to refer the matter to the Executive Vice President in charge of Human Resources.
+Whenever you have a question as to whether this Code is applicable to a particular situation, employees are encouraged to refer the matter to City’s Chief Legal Counsel.

 Any waivers of this Code for Executive Officers or Directors may be made only by the Board of Directors of City Holding Company and must be promptly filed and/or disclosed to the public as required by all applicable securities or other laws rules or regulations or the requirements applicable to NASDAQ National Market issuers.
-Any waivers of this Code for other personnel may be made by the Executive Vice President in charge of Human Resources.
+Any waivers of this Code for other personnel may be made by City’s President and Chief Executive Officer or City’s Chief Legal Counsel.